BMED 270 Fundamentals of Health Research Methodology

 This assessment will serve to evaluate the students’ ability to assess each component of the research process and to develop their collaboration and scholarship competencies.

 Each student will complete a structured critical appraisal of a provided observational epidemiology study based on module-provided guidelines and course material.
-This will serve to evaluate the students’ understanding of clinical trial concepts.
-This assessment will be submitted as a two-page report.
+This will serve to evaluate the students’ understanding of observational epidemiology concepts.
+This assessment will be submitted as a written report.

 Assessment 4 – Qualitative Study Critical Appraisal

-Each student will complete a structured critical appraisal of a provided qualitative study that will be submitted as a two-page report.
+Each student will complete a structured critical appraisal of a provided qualitative study that will be submitted as a written report.
 This will serve to evaluate student’s understandings of key qualitative research concepts.

 Assessment 5 – Discussion Board Posts and Short Answer Assessments